-Even if you are not a drug user, it is important to take common-sense precautions to minimise your exposure to other people's blood.
+Even if you do not use illegal drugs, it is important to take commonsense precautions to minimise your exposure to other people's blood.
 This includes avoiding sharing any object that could be contaminated with blood, such as razors or toothbrushes.

 Read more about getting tested and treated for hepatitis C and preventing hepatitis C.

-There is a vaccine that protects against hepatitis B. However, because hepatitis B is relatively rare in England, the vaccination does not form part of the routine childhood vaccination schedule.
+There is a vaccine that protects against hepatitis B. However, as it is uncommon for hepatitis B to be spread between people in the UK, the vaccination is not given as part of the routine childhood vaccination schedule.

 Vaccination is usually only recommended for people in high-risk groups, such as:

-- close family contacts of someone with a chronic hepatitis B infection
+- close family and sexual partners of someone with hepatitis B

-- people who receive regular blood products and their carers
+- anyone who receives regular blood transfusions or blood products

-Contact your GP for advice if uncertain about whether you should be vaccinated against hepatitis B.
+Contact your GP for advice if you are uncertain about whether you should be vaccinated against hepatitis B.

 As with hepatitis C, antiviral medications are also sometimes offered to people with hepatitis B to reduce the risk of liver damage.